Hawaii Middle School Trip Overview

 - Spend time playing with the local children of Oahu

-- Try a morning of scuba diving to explore the underwater world*
+- Try scuba diving to explore the underwater world*

-- Catch the sunrise from the top of Haleakala Volcano and bike down through the clouds*
+- Catch the sunrise from the top of Haleakala Volcano and take a nature tour down through the clouds*

 - Play beach volleyball, swim in crystal clear water, and enjoy life under the Hawaiian sun